 We are extremely passionate about the work we do, and we are committed to making a lasting and positive difference to people’s lives by providing excellent learning programmes.

-To help us achieve this, whilst also ensuring we act in the best interest of our learners and the communities in which we and they live and work, we have a very talented Governance Committee.
+To help us achieve this, whilst also ensuring we act in the best interest of our learners and the communities in which we and they live and work, we have a very talented Advisory Committee.

 Their role is to scrutinise, challenge and support the work of ACT’s Board of Directors whilst examining the use of public funds and considering whether the best possible outcomes for learners are being achieved.

-Our Governance committee members include:
+Our Advisory Committee members include:

 Nerys Evans (Chair)

-Nerys was approached by ACT in 2011 in light of the Humphrey’s review into Governance in further education and asked to establish a governance committee for ACT.
+Nerys was approached by ACT in 2011 in light of the Humphrey’s review into Governance in further education and asked to establish an Advisory Committee for ACT.
 Nerys is a former member of the National Assembly for Wales and has extensive experience in educational policy development.
 She was spokesperson for Education, Skills and Lifelong Learning for Plaid Cymru and was a member of the Assembly's Enterprise and Learning Committee.
 Since then Nerys has served as an Advisory Education Commissioner for the Welsh Government overseeing services in Blaenau Gwent, and is currently a member of the Government’s Strategic Performance Board in Blaenau Gwent.

 Nerys is also Head of Strategy for Portal Educational training and a Director at the Cardiff-based Public Affairs Consultancy Deryn.
 She is a member of Ofcom’s advisory committee for Wales and on the First Minister’s Commission on Public Service Governance and Delivery.

 Pippa is passionate about, and wholly committed to, supporting people to recognise and fulfil their potential through the provision of meaningful, relevant, high quality and flexible learning episodes.